 Fill a gift bag with a few of these giant swirl meringues – they look incredible, but are deceptively easy to make.
 Ripple melted chocolate through your meringue mixture before baking, and then drizzle more over the top once they've cooled down.

 Christmas chocolate shards

 Made with four different types of chocolate, dried cranberries and crunchy pistachios, these chocolate shards are a real crowd-pleaser.
 Once you've made them, pack them into a box and tie with a festive ribbon for a deliciously sweet homemade gift.

 Bursting with nuts and dried fruit, this rich, sticky cake is traditionally served after a meal with coffee or dessert wine.
 Once you've made the panforte, cut it into squares and gift to friends and family.
-You could even include a bottle of wine or a bag of coffee so that they get the full Italian experience.
+You could even throw in a bag of coffee or bottle of wine for the full Italian experience.

 Peanut butter fudge

-This peanut butter fudge recipe only requires six ingredients and most of them, like the butter, milk and sugar, you may already have at home.
-They also take just 30 minutes to cook, so really it couldn't be any simpler.
-We've packaged ours in a pretty jar and tied some festive string around it to make it look even prettier!
-Who wouldn't love to see that under their Christmas tree.
+This peanut butter fudge recipe only requires six ingredients and most of them (like the butter, milk and sugar) you probably already have at home.
+Since they take just 30 minutes to cook, they couldn't really be any simpler!
+We've packaged ours in a pretty jar and added festive string and a gifttag.
+Who wouldn't love to see that under their Christmas tree?

 These delectable three-ingredient truffles are a great gift to make with kids.
-To make, simply mix peanut butter and melted white chocolate until well combined.
+Simply mix peanut butter and melted white chocolate until well combined.
 Cool in the fridge for 10 minutes and then while the mixture is still slightly soft, divide into 24 pieces and shape into balls.
 Chill for 10 minutes more then roll each ball in chocolate sprinkles and pop into a festive bag like these ones seen below.
-Just check any allergies with parents before gifting these to children.
+Just check any allergies with parents before gifting these to children…